Which hormones can affect your weight (and how)?

 Testosterone

 Testosterone is the hormone accrued in both males and females.
 This hormone stimulates muscle formation while inhibiting body fat.
 People with a lower level of testosterone have less muscle mass and more body fat.
 Testosterone levels in men naturally drop by 5%-10% per decade, starting from the mid-20s.
 This explains the spontaneous gain in visceral fat in men.
-Men suffering from symptoms of low testosterone can look into Testosterone replacement therapy at an ED clinic, which can help in raising testosterone levels back to normal levels for your age.
+Men suffering from symptoms of low testosterone can look into Testosterone replacement therapy at an ED clinic, which can help in raising testosterone levels back to normal levels for their age.
 Sex hormone-binding globulin protein (SHBG) carries testosterone through body tissues.
-SHBG reduction can be influenced by insulin resistance, provoking the body to surge weight.
+SHBG reduction can be influenced by insulin resistance, provoking the body to gain weight.

 Leptin

 People with obesity have reduced sensitivity to leptin, a consequence of difficulty in losing or maintaining weight, while leptin deficiency is extremely rare.
+Many individuals in this situation benefit from structured weight-loss support through https://trimrx.com/ to help manage appetite and achieve sustainable results.

 Ghrelin